 Eat and Be Well

-Support Temple Jeremiah’s newest social action project by volunteering for “Eat and Be Well,” a hospital-based food pantry that provides fresh produce and lean meats to food insecure outpatients.
+Support Temple Jeremiah’s newest social justice project by volunteering for “Eat and Be Well,” a hospital-based food pantry that provides fresh produce and lean meats to food insecure outpatients.
 To learn more, visit our Eat and Be Well page.

 Temple Jeremiah participates in Family Promise, a national organization that helps homeless and low-income families achieve sustainable independence.
 To learn more, visit our Family Promise page.